FRENCH PARTISANS TARGET GERMAN OCCUPIERS

 Cold-Blooded Killers: “Das Reich” in Oradour-sur-Glane, Occupied France, June 10, 1944

-Left: The main street of Oradour-sur Glane, just outside the village church.
+Left: Rue Desourteaux, the main street of Oradour-sur Glane, just outside the village church.
 On September 4, 2013, German president Joachim Gauck, French president François Hollande, and two of the three remaining survivors of the 1944 massacre visited the ghost village of Oradour-sur-Glane.
 A joint news conference broadcast by the two leaders followed their tour of the site.
 Said Gauck: “The Germany that I have the honor of representing is a different Germany from the one that haunts memories.”
 This was the first time a German president had visited the site of one of the biggest World War II massacres on French soil.
-For decades relatives of the victims of the Oradour-sur-Glane massacre had opposed any pilgramage to the site by a German leader.
+For decades relatives of the victims of the Oradour-sur-Glane massacre had opposed any pilgrimage to the site by a German leader.